Mounting Volumes and DataMounts

-To use a persistent volume, we will first need to create one and then attach it to our deployments.
+To use a persistent volume, we will first need to create one and then attach it to your deployment.
 You can learn how to create volumes using the Creating a Volume guide

 You can add the following in your deploy.py file.